 technology at the British Columbia Institute of Technology but could did not land

-in 2002 where Charles
+in 2002 where

 accepted his BCIT credits.
 He combined his studies with winery jobs, including

 with the Simon Gilbert Winery.
 Charles

 in 2004 and was hired by Red

-Rooster Winery on Naramata Road.
+Rooster Winery on Canada Naramata Road.

-Church a few years later
+He moved to a few years later

 but not before making a Malbec at Red Rooster that won a Lieutenant Governor’s

 Award of Excellence.
+Blasted